Eye Filmmuseum & Haghefilm Digitaal Traineeship 'Film Restoration'

 The traineeship is designed to educate a new generation of film restorers, seeking to facilitate their transition into the labor market.
 In recent years, Eye and Haghefilm have completed several restoration projects together and this program is a continuation of their close collaboration.

-The paid traineeship provides a full time on-the-job training for ten months under the guidance of experienced curators, restorers, scanning operators, digital film specialists and other skilled professionals.
-During the first seven months, the trainee will rotate among various departments in both organizations, acquiring a broad, all-round knowledge of the work in analogue and digital film restoration.
+The paid traineeship provides a full time on-the-job training for seven months under the guidance of experienced curators, restorers, scanning operators, digital film specialists and other skilled professionals.
+During the first four months, the trainee will rotate among various departments in both organizations, acquiring a broad, all-round knowledge of the work in analogue and digital film restoration.
 The curriculum addresses aspects of analogue and digital film processes, such as: film identification, film reconstruction, film repair, grading, film printing, scanning, film developing, quality control, sound restoration, digital image restoration and metadata.
 In the last three months of the program, the trainee will specialize according to a field of interest.
 Throughout the program, the trainee will work with material from the Eye collection.

 Eligible candidates should hold a Master’s degree in Film Heritage Studies, such as the Preservation and Presentation of the Moving Image (P&P) program at the University of Amsterdam or alike.